zacjszewczyk/zacjszewczyk.github.io/README.md

 instagram =
 ```

 You can go back and change these values at any time.
-Firs Crack will update your site to reflect that change the next time you run `make` or `./blog.py`.
+First Crack will update your site to reflect that change the next time you run `make` or `./blog.py`.
 Once you finish filling them out for the first time, First Crack will build your site.
 Check it out with `open local/index.html`, which will open the local copy in your default browser.

 ## Usage